xZedling/Potability-of-Water/README.md

    ```
    jupyter notebook
    ```
-5. Open the `Water_Bodies_Classification.ipynb` notebook and execute the cells to explore the code and results.
+5. Open the `Potability of Water.ipynb` notebook and execute the cells to explore the code and results.

 ## Contributing